+Level 3 Centers may experience variations in ECLS volume over time.
 ELSO recommends that ECLS Specialists complete one 8-hour shift every eight weeks to maintain clinical skills.
 If this volume cannot be maintained on an individual basis, additional simulation training may take place of some clinical hours.
 At no point should simulation training completely replace active clinical practice.
-If clinical service lapses, a learner is recommended to participate in additional proctored clinical hours upon return to clinical service.
+If clinical service lapses, a learner should participate in additional proctored hours upon return to ECLS service.

-Re-training for an individual or the entire ECLS team may be deemed necessary at certain points.
+Re-training for an individual or the entire ECLS team may be deemed necessary.
 Examples include a change to ECLS inclusion criteria, an adverse patient event, or the implementation of new components.
-The ECLS Program should determine what level of additional training is needed specific to the indication.
+The level of additional training should be specific to the indication for re-training.
 Re-training should never be assigned as a punitive measure; training is a safe space to learn and prevent clinical errors.